10 Facts: The Southern Campaign

 Fact #2: The British had already experienced some success in the South

 In late December 1778, a British command under Archibald Campbell captured Savannah, Georgia.
 Reinforced by Gen. Augustine Prevost, Campbell then marched on and captured Augusta.
-A Patriot victory at Kettle Creek reversed the momentum of the British before Campbell, whose forces had withdrawn from Augusta, won another victory a few weeks later at Brier Creek in March, 1779.
+Despite a Patriot victory at Kettle Creek and the abandonment of Augusta, Campbell, defeated a Patriot force at Brier Creek in March, 1779.
 That fall an American attempt to recapture Savannah was thwarted.
 By the end of the year, the British stood poised to expand their operation into South Carolina.

 Fact #3: The British hoped for an abundance of Loyalist support during the campaign